adlnet/xAPI-Spec/xAPI.md

 ####### Note

 URI fragments (sometimes called relative URLs) are not valid URIs.
-As with verbs, it is recommended that Activity Providers look for and use established, widely adopted, Activity types.
+As with Verbs, it is recommended that Activity Providers look for and use established, widely adopted, Activity types.

 An LRS should update its internal representation of an Activity's definition upon receiving a